-An updated immunization record is required for all students to attend public school.
-Please send in an updated record when your child receives any immunizations.
+An updated immunization record is required for students to attend public school.
+Please submit an updated record when your child receives any immunizations.
+For more information about New Hampshire school immunization requirements, please click here.
+Please see below for more important information and forms.

 Keeping Your Child Home

-To provide a healthy and safe environment for all students and staff, we ask that parents and guardians make arrangements to keep children home from school during communicable phases of illness.
+To provide a healthy and safe environment for all students and staff, we ask parents and guardians to keep children home from school during communicable phases of illness.

 This includes, but is not limited to: